Ipsos i-Say Review - Is It Legit?

 Electronic gift cards are almost always delivered instantly, while some rewards take longer.

-If you’re feeling charitable, you can make donations to Big Brothers and Sisters, Unicef, Habitat for Humanity, Nature Conservancy, Doctors Without Borders, or any other organization listed on the rewards page.
+If you’re feeling charitable, you can make donations to Big Brothers and Sisters, Unicef, Habitat for Humanity, Nature Conservancy, Doctors Without Borders, or any other organization listed on the rewards page on the site.

 You can redeem with as little as 500 points.
 500 points aren’t too hard to accumulate, if you qualify for the right surveys.
 Seeing how some surveys pay up to 90 points, you can find a few of those and be on your way to redeeming your first prize.

-You can also redeem 250 points to be entered into sweepstakes.
+You can also redeem 250 points by entering in sweepstakes.
 The prizes depend on the sweepstakes; you can win a travel package or an eGift card.
 You get one entry before the deadline.

 Ipsos i-Say has something not a lot of survey sites offer, and that is their loyalty program.
-You get awarded extra points based on the number of surveys you “complete.”
+In the loyalty program, you get awarded extra points based on the number of surveys you “complete.”
 If you complete 5 surveys, you get 25 points.
 If you complete 10 surveys, you get 50 points, and so on.

 If in a calendar year (January 1st through December 31st) you complete 200 surveys, you get awarded 600 bonus points.
-The number of surveys taken does not carry over.
+The number of surveys taken does not carry over to the following year.

 Of course, the trick is to complete as many surveys as possible, which can be hard if you don’t qualify for a lot of them.